 Other countries seem to manage snow as an inevitable part of Winter, and are prepared for it when it happens.
 Snow is cleared efficiently, and people attend work and school as normal, with the least possible disruption.
 The UK however, seems to descend into chaos at the first flurry; trains are cancelled, more road accidents happen, deliveries are late, and people get stuck on motorways for hours on end.

 In Britain’s defence, not all snow that falls is the same.
 Other countries might have vast snowfall, but then the days will be bright and crisp, and the snow that is cleared will often stay cleared, with the temperature staying frozen.
 Britain on the other hand often has snow and rain due to it’s milder climate, resulting in slush, which then freezes to cause dangerous travel conditions.
 Britain’s milder climate actually makes it more difficult to predict how to deal with the snow, as depending on the weather it can take many forms.

 For the small amount of snow that the UK usually experiences, it simply is not economically sound to invest in transport infrastructure that will help manage the snow.
 This, along with the type of snow and weather conditions being harder to predict, makes the methods used by other countries, obsolete for Britain.
 Specialist vehicles and tyres, again would not make economical sense.
 Countries such as Switzerland and Canada have much colder conditions for sustained periods of time, and use types that are softer, resulting in a better grip.
+In Switzerland you can find some other great things to do in Grindelwald.
 These soft tyres would wear out and are simply not practical in UK conditions.